camunda/camunda-bpm-platform/spin/docs/user-guide/json/mapping-json.md

 String json = JSON(customer).toString();
 ```

+You can also map Java primitives like boolean or number values to the corresponding json values.
+For example, `JSON(true)` maps to the json constant of the boolean value `true`.
+Note however, that String values are not converted but are interpreted as Json input (see [Reading Json][reading-json]).
+For example, `JSON("a String")` raises an exception because `"a String"` lacks additional escaped quotes and is no valid Json.
+Nevertheless, a list of String values is properly converted to a json array of String values.

 ## Mapping to Generic Types:

 Assume we have a list of customers that we would declare as `List<Customer>` in Java.
 For mapping a json array `[{"name" : "Kermit"}, {"name" : "Hugo"}]` to such a list, calling `mapTo(ArrayList.class)` is not sufficient as Jackson cannot tell of which type the array's elements are.
 This case can be handled by providing `mapTo` with a canonical type string, following Jackson's conventions: